silentgameplays/Simple-Debian-Setup/README.md

 <img width="1906" height="467" alt="Screenshot_20250907_064032" src="https://github.com/user-attachments/assets/aa360317-98d6-43a7-a420-9c286bad680c" />
 4. Steam should start automatically another option is to use the terminal to launch the Steam client every time.

+**Another way to fix Steam not launching from GUI**

+1. Install steam package and try to launch from GUI
+2. Launch terminal and type steam
+3. Go into Steam Settings select toggle Enable GPU accelerated rendering in web views, you need to Disable this setting.
+4. Steam should start automatically another option is to use the terminal to launch the Steam client every time.

 **(Optional) Opensource games:**

 * ``sudo apt install supertux supertuxkart wesnoth 0ad kapman freedroidrpg``